U.S. imposes fresh sanctions on Syria in push for Assad to end war

 Millions of people have fled Syria and millions more have been internally displaced since a crackdown by Assad on protesters in 2011 led to civil war with Iran and Russia backing the government and the United States supporting the opposition.

-Syria has been under U.S. and European Union sanctions that have frozen foreign-held assets of the state and hundreds of companies and individuals.
-Washington already bans exports to Syria and investment there by Americans, as well as transactions involving oil and hydrocarbon products.
+Among those blacklisted were Lina Mohammed Nazir al-Kinayeh, one of Assad’s key advisers; her husband, Syrian parliamentarian Mohammed Hammam Mohammed Adnan Masouti; several government affiliated businesses; and General Kifah Moulhem, commander of Syria’s Military Intelligence organization.

+Tuesday’s action freezes any U.S. assets of those blacklisted and generally bar Americans from dealing with them.
+Non-Americans that engage in certain transactions with the targeted people and entities may also be hit with sanctions, the Treasury said.

-Reporting by Daphne Psaledakis and Lisa Lambert Editing by Chizu Nomiyama and Mark Heinrich
+Reporting by Daphne Psaledakis and Lisa Lambert Editing by Chizu Nomiyama, Mark Heinrich and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.